 Bottom line–check with your web developer and see if the software your website is currently built on will allow for mobile-responsive design updating (the ability for the website to automatically scale with the size of the screen it’s viewed on).
 If so, you may be best served to explore that option rather than paying for a new site.
 If not, this in and of itself may be enough to have you looking for a new platform to put your website onto.

 The Website Is Not Generating Enough Traffic Or Sales Leads

-However, a website that does think about the customer first, provides value to the decision making process, and has clear and obvious contact information and call to action components would benefit greatly from increased eyeballs more traffic would bring.
+A website needs to think about the customer first, provide value to the decision making process, and provide clear and obvious contact information.

-Now the kicker–have someone that is not an employee log onto your website and have them shop as if they were a prospective customer.
+Now the kicker–have someone that is not an employee log onto your website and have them pretend hey were a prospective customer.

 Evaluating the answers to these basic questions will start you in the right direction regardless of how old your website is or on what platform it was built.
 Improvements to the content and overall value to a website are things that should be able to provide value to your business whether or not you decide to keep your site or invest in a new one.

 Of the three most popular reasons we’ve discussed, this one is the most obvious sign that a new website may be most beneficial to your business.

 If the website is hard to update it usually means one of three things: